 Parks & Public Recreation

-Pinnacle Rock State Park is located along US-52 just south of Bramwell.
+Pinnacle Rock State Park is located along US-52 just south of Bramwell, West Virginia.

-Bramwell is located approximately 10 miles northwest of Bluefield, West Virginia, in the Bluestone Region of southern West Virginia.
+Bramwell, WV, is located in the Bluestone Region of southern West Virginia.